Lawyer: Case of Black inmate set to die reveals racial bias

 “The racial issues are the same as they are in state courts,” he said.
 “The federal system is not the gold standard for fair processes.”

-But he said studies have consistently demonstrated that race is a factor — to the determinant of Black defendants.
+But he said studies have consistently demonstrated that race is a factor — to the detriment of Black defendants.

 Vialva’s lawyers neither dispute the brutality of the crime nor his involvement in it.